webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 We mentioned earlier that Webiny has a simple system of plugins that powers both the React apps and the API services.
 As soon as you begin developing something with Webiny, you'll be working with plugins.

-The source code of our API service is in the `src` folder.
+The source code of the API service is in the `src` folder.
 The `plugins` folder is the place that contains all the plugins we are using.

 ![Habits Tracker source code structure](/img/tutorials/serverless-graphql-api/habit-tracker-folder-structure.png)